In a perfect world, your web pages would rank on Google’s #1 page for every keyword.

-What if I say you could actually check keyword rankings for Google search engine pretty easily?
+What if I say you could actually check keyword rankings for the Google search engine pretty easily?
 In a few seconds?

 Yes, you can check site rankings for every keyword very easily.

-In this article, I will walk you through how to check Google keyword ranking of any website without struggling.
+In this article, I will walk you through how to check the Google keyword ranking of any website without struggling.

 What is SEO ranking?

 If you’re a website owner, you should already know this.
-However, if you started your blogging career recently here is what SEO ranking is…
+However, if you started your blogging career recently, here is what SEO ranking is…

-After Google (or Googlebot a.k.a web spider for Google search engine) crawled your web pages, Google put the all important data such as page titles, images, and text content into their large database.
-So, whenever someone like you searches something related contextually to your web page, Google shows your web page at some place on search engine result pages (SERPs).
+After Google (or Googlebot a.k.a web spider for Google search engine) crawled your web pages, Google put the all-important data such as page titles, images, and text content into their large database.
+So, whenever someone like you searches something related contextually to your web page, Google shows your web page at someplace on search engine result pages (SERPs).
 Those ranks are known as SEO rankings.
 Normally higher SEO ranking means, it gets a higher CTR, so receives more traffic.

 The Google rankings purely depended upon more than two hundred factors.
-In fact, Google’s some articles rank bottom of SERPs.
+In fact, Google’s articles rank bottom of SERPs.
 So, there are no tricks here.

 To win the SEO game, you should actively monitor keyword rankings of your own and obviously your competitors’ websites.
 This isn’t a should, a must if you still regard your blog as a business.

-You should probably not know SEO and content marketing strategies your competitors are using if you don’t analyze competitors’ keyword rankings.
+You should probably not know the SEO and content marketing strategies your competitors are using if you don’t analyze competitors’ keyword rankings.